polterguy/phosphorusfive/FAQ.md

 I am a purebred __Anarchist__, to the bone!
 And you couldn't get me to vote, even if my life depended upon it!
 I support _"nobody for President!"_

-### What is your formal education
+### What is your formal education?

 9 years of elementary school.
 I am autodidact, and I am proud about it.
 I consider public schools to be the primary engine in societies brainwashing machine.
-Still I know more programming languages, and often times more math too, than most PhDs I have met in my life.
+Still I know more programming languages, and often times more math and physics too for that matter, than most PhDs and Professors I have met in my life.
+Believing that _"education"_ equals _"schooling"_ is a mistake few repeat more than once around me ... ;)

 ### How on Earth did you do this?
 (Create Phosphorus Five)